Threat model analysis

 - Diffusion is ensured through the connection between BPs, local relays, and downstream/upstream relays

-- preventing them to operate can harm the Cardano network
+- Preventing them from operating can harm the Cardano network

-- Starving relay hosts prevents Mithril signatures and key registration to be shared
+- Starving relay hosts prevents Mithril signatures and key registration from being shared

 Resource exhaustion on Cardano block producer